 The CDC issued its final report on the hepatitis A outbreak linked to Townsend Farms berries sold at certain Costco stores.
 162 people in 10 states were sickened: Arizona (23), California (79), Colorado (28), Hawaii (8), New Hampshire (1), New Jersey (1), New Mexico (11), Nevada (6), Utah (3), and Wisconsin (2).

-Attorneys Fred Pritzker and Brendan Flaherty are investigating lawsuits against Costco and Townsend Farms on behalf of victims of the outbreak.
+Our attorneys are investigating lawsuits against Costco and Townsend Farms on behalf of victims of the outbreak.
 Some of their clients suffered liver damage and were hospitalized.
-“We are seeking compensation for our clients for medical expenses, lost wages, pain and suffering and other damages,” said Fred, who has won millions for his food poisoning victims.

 The evidence points to tainted pomegranate seeds in the frozen berry mix as the initial source of the outbreak.
 The implicated pomegranate seeds came from a company in Turkey, Goknur Foodstuffs Import Export Trading.

 Prompted by the outbreak, Townsend Farms issued two recalls: